r00t-3xp10it/Meterpreter_Paranoid_Mode-SSL/README.md

     xterm, zenity, metasploit, postgresql

-    WARNING: This tool will NOT deliver payloads (you have to do it yourself)
     WARNING: This tool will NOT evade AV detection, its made to prevent the data beeing transmited from client (payload) to server beeing captured (Eavesdropping)